qiludaxue123456/The-pipeline-of-Hepatocellular-carcinoma-bioinformatics-analysis/README.md

 ### GEO data downloading

-GSE14520-gPL3921_series_matrix.txt.gz data obtained using GPL3921 platform were downloaded from the GEO official website (https://ftp.ncbi.nlm.nih.gov/geo/series/GSE14nnn/GSE14520/matrix/), the expression matrix was extracted and the matrix file GSE14520_probeExpr.txt was obtained.
+GSE14520-gPL3921_series_matrix.txt.gz data obtained using GPL3921 platform was downloaded from the GEO official website (https://ftp.ncbi.nlm.nih.gov/geo/series/GSE14nnn/GSE14520/matrix/), the expression matrix was extracted and the matrix file GSE14520_probeExpr.txt was obtained.
 At the same time, the GPL3921 platform annotation file gPL3921-25447.txt was downloaded, and the probe annotation file gPL3921-25447 probe-symble.TXT was obtained.
 Moreover, the supplementary file gse14520_extra_supplements.txt.gz of the GSE14520 dataset was downloaded and the clinical information gse14520_clinical.txt was obtained.
 ## The above files are the initial input files of the data analysis script code.R.
 All subsequent analyses were performed using the above data.

 R and RSrudio software were installed separately, then RSrudio software was  opened and the code in code.R was executed by line.

 ## Other key Information

-Background gene set files (c2.cp.kegg.v7.4.symbols.gmt and c5.go.v7.4.symbols.gmt ) for Gene Set enrichment Analysis  were downloaded from MSigDB database (http://www.gsea-msigdb.org/gsea/downloads_archive.jsp).
-Moreover, gSE54236_series_matrix.txt. gz of the verification dataset (GSE54236 dataset ) was downloaded from the GEO official website (https://ftp.ncbi.nlm.nih.gov/geo/series/GSE54nnn/GSE54236/matrix/),and the platform file of the GSE54236 dataset is GPL6480-9577.txt.
+Background gene set files (c2.cp.kegg.v7.4.symbols.gmt and c5.go.v7.4.symbols.gmt ) for Gene Set Enrichment Analysis were downloaded from MSigDB database (http://www.gsea-msigdb.org/gsea/downloads_archive.jsp).
+Moreover, gSE54236_series_matrix.txt. gz of the verification dataset (GSE54236 dataset ) was downloaded from the GEO official website (https://ftp.ncbi.nlm.nih.gov/geo/series/GSE54nnn/GSE54236/matrix/), and the platform file of the GSE54236 dataset is GPL6480-9577.txt.
 ## Contact us

 If you have any questions, please send us an email at sl123456@qlu.edu.cn